ruihuili/MetaCC/README.md

 # MetaCC: A Channel Coding Benchmark for Meta-Learning

-This repository provides a benchmarking framework using the channel coding application, as introduced in our [[Paper](https://arxiv.org/pdf/2107.07579.pdf)] (Accepted at NeurIPS'21 Benchmarks Track).
+This repository provides a benchmarking framework for meta-learning using the channel coding tasks, as introduced in our [[Paper](https://arxiv.org/pdf/2107.07579.pdf)] in NeurIPS2021 Benchmarks Track.
 We build the codebase based upon learn2learn library.

 We currently have implementations of the following algorithms for the channel decoding task:
 - 12 meta-learning algorighms, including: MAML, MAML + FOMAML, Reptile, Meta-SGD, Meta-KFO, ANIL, MetaCurvature, CAVIA, BOIL, ProtoNets, FEAT, and MetaBaseline.